mikewojnowicz/acc/workshop_instructions.md

 ## III.
 Playing with unit tests, the Makefile, and virtualenvs.

+Unit tests usually live in `tests/unit/`, and test that functions in the source code behave as expected.
+For an example, see [here](https://github.com/mikewojnowicz/acc/blob/master/tests/unit/test_arithmetic.py).

 1. Type `make test1` to run your first test.
 What happened?
 What assertion failed?
 2. Inspect the `Makefile` to determine what `make test1` is doing.
 How do you run a specific test from a specific file?
 3. Can you replicate `make test1` by typing a command directly into the terminal?